Industries & Professions /

 Foreign Service Officers

-Foreign Service officers represent the government and the people of the United States by conducting relations with foreign countries and international organizations.
+Foreign service officers represent the government and the people of the United States by conducting relations with foreign countries and international organizations.
 They promote and protect the United States' political, economic, and commercial interests overseas.
 They observe and analyze conditions and developments in foreign countries and report to the State Department and other agencies.
 Foreign Service officers guard the welfare of Americans abroad and help foreign nationals traveling to the United States.
-There are about 12,000 Foreign Service employees in the nearly 265 U.S. embassies and consulates and in Washington, D.C.
+There are about 12,000 Foreign Service employees at more than 265 U.S. embassies and consulates and in Washington, D.C.